Bridge General Education Program: Categories & Courses

 GS100 Experiential Learning Global Education (0.0 Credits)

 This course is an option for an undergraduate student interested in pursuing a global education program to satisfy an experiential learning requirement for graduation.
-The student will commit to and complete a study abroad program that is a minimum length of one week and has been approved by the Office of Global Education Programs before the student starts the program.
+The student will either commit to and complete a study abroad program that is a minimum length of one week and has been approved by the Office of Global Education Programs before the student starts the program or will complete an approved virtual exchange program as part of another course.
 Following the completion of the program, the student will write a reflection blog post and complete a final program self-evaluation showing how (a) the program developed their intercultural competence and global awareness and (b) the global education program enhanced their higher learning and personal growth.
-The director of global education program will evaluate the reflection and final self-evaluation.
+The director of global education program or the course instructor will evaluate the reflection and final self-evaluation.
 This is a noncredit course that will be graded pass/fail and will satisfy an experiential learning requirement if the student earns a passing grade.

-Prerequisite(s): Approval of the director of global education programs.
+Prerequisite(s): Approval of the director of global education programs or course instructor.

 GS150 General Education Abroad I (3.0 Credits)